doidgedylan/Client-Server/README.md

 # Client-Server
-The program runs a basic interaction between a client and server which can save and delete information.
+The program runs a basic interaction between a client and server that uses socket programming and can save and delete information.